 Providers in submitting contact details data to HESA for the Graduate Outcomes survey are acting as a controller.
 As a controller it is the responsibility of the Provider to make its own decision regarding the legal basis on which it is processing personal data.

-A further privacy notice will be produced by HESA giving information to graduates about how their survey response data will be processed.
+A further privacy notice will be produced by HESA giving information to graduates about their survey response data is available from the Graduate Outcomes website.
 This will be made available before any survey questions are asked so that graduates can decide whether to complete the survey.
-A telephone script version of this notice will be prepared for use by the survey contractor when contacting graduates by phone.
+A telephone script version of this notice is in place for use by the survey contractor when contacting graduates by phone.

-We have undertaken a Privacy Impact Assessment to assess the risks posed by the survey model and the mitigations required to minimise or eliminate these risks.
+We have undertaken a Data Protection Impact Assessment to assess the risks posed by the survey model and the mitigations required to minimise or eliminate these risks.
 This will remain a living document, which we will continue to evolve throughout the implementation and business as usual phases.

 The risks identified include impacts on graduates (around privacy and their rights) and the risks to HESA, HE providers, and data users (around compliance with regulations and preventing reputational damage).
-To protect the privacy and rights of data subjects (the graduates), we are aware of a number of solutions and mitigations we will need to apply and these are being addressed through our implementation plan.
+To protect the privacy and rights of data subjects (the graduates), HESA has implemented a number of solutions and mitigations.
 These can be categorised as follows:

-- Agreements – Using specialist advice we will develop a contract for the survey contractor which sets out its required activities and ensures that data is processed securely and lawfully.
-Data sharing agreements will be in place to ensure survey data is only used in compliance with data protection requirements.
+- Agreements – Using specialist advice we developed a contract for the survey contractor which sets out its required activities and ensures that data is processed securely and lawfully.
+Data sharing agreements are in place to ensure survey data is only used in compliance with data protection requirements.

-- Policies & procedures – Existing policies and procedures will be reviewed and updated; if new ones are required in some areas, these will be implemented.
+- Policies & procedures – Existing policies and procedures were reviewed and updated; if new ones are required in some areas, these will be implemented.
 This will ensure that risks to privacy are minimised.

-- Technical solutions – appropriate technical measures will be developed to ensure personal data is processed securely and that information security risks are minimised.
+- Technical solutions – Appropriate technical measures are in place to ensure personal data is processed securely and that information security risks are minimised.

-- Communication & training – all those who interact with the Graduate Outcomes record will be provided with the support and information necessary to understand the risks and to implement required mitigations.
+- Communication & training – All those who interact with the Graduate Outcomes record have been provided with the support and information necessary to understand the risks and to implement required mitigations.